Perceptual spaces and their symmetries: The geometry of color space: Results

 \subsection{Classes of equivalence in the space of stimuli $\times$ surrounds}

-The chromatic shift produced by surrounds hints to the possibility that there be no such thing as the chromaticity of a stimulus as such, independent of its surround, or more generally, independent of the context in which the stimulus is viewed.
-For definiteness, in this paper we study the effect of chromatic surrounds, other contextual variables remaining fixed.
-The starting point is the assumption that the color with which a stimulus is perceived depends on the spectral properties of both the stimulus and the surround.
+In this section, we describe the mapping between external stimuli and percepts, with special emphasis on the role of context.
+For the sake of simplicity, the only aspect of context that matters is chromaticity, all other aspects (as spatial or temporal structure) are kept uniform.
+The color with which a stimulus is perceived depends on the spectral properties of both the stimulus and the surround.
 Mathematically, this means that

-where $\bm{x}^{\mathrm{stim}}$ and $\bm{x}^{\mathrm{surr}}$ represent the stimulus and the surround, respectively.
-In trichromats, three numbers suffice to characterize the perceivable properties of the power spectrum, giving rise to the well-known $3$-dimensional color spaces, such as $LMS$, $RGB$, $XYZ$, or others.
-Equation~\ref{e:perceived} implies that, in order to specify a percept, $6$ coordinates are required, $3$ for the color of the stimulus and 3 for the surround.
+where $\bm{x}$ and $\bm{b}$ represent the stimulus and the surround, respectively.
+In trichromats, three numbers suffice to characterize the perceivable properties of the light spectrum, giving rise to the well-known $3$-dimensional color spaces, such as $LMS$, $RGB$, $XYZ$, or others.
+Equation~\ref{e:perceived} suggests that, in a center-surround situation with uniform center and uniform surround, $6$ coordinates are required to specify a percept, $3$ for the color of the stimulus and 3 for the surround.